andrew/ultimate-awesome/README.md

 - [awesome-rofi](https://github.com/Acumane/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications.
 - [studyLogs](https://github.com/AdolphGithub/studyLogs) - 记录我平常在GitHub上看到的一些好的开源东西,及一些在开发过程中常用到的.
 - [awesome-dataviz](https://github.com/agbales/awesome-dataviz) - Resources for dataviz!.
+- [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.
 - [awesome-docker-mcp-servers](https://github.com/ajeetraina/awesome-docker-mcp-servers) - List of Docker MCP Servers.
+- [Awesome-NeRFs-3DGS-underwater-robotics](https://github.com/AlePuglisi/Awesome-NeRFs-3DGS-underwater-robotics) - A list of resources to start with Neural Radiance Fields (NeRFs) and 3D Gaussian Splatting (3DGS).
+From foundations to novelty, tailored for Robotics applications and the marine domain.
 - [awesome-links](https://github.com/Alvarenga-Dev/awesome-links) - [WIP] 👌.
 - [awesome-implicit-nerf](https://github.com/alvin528/awesome-implicit-nerf) - 很棒的NeRF和隐式表示项目.
 - [awesome-engineering-toolbox](https://github.com/amazingchow/awesome-engineering-toolbox) - Sharing the arsenal of tools used in engineering development.